theotown/lagom.github.io/src/blog/lagom-1-4-0.md

 ## What to do next:

 - To start a Lagom 1.4 project right away, visit the [Try Lagom](/get-started.html) page.
-- If you are currently using an earlier version of Lagom 2.5, check the migration guide for [Java](/documentation/1.4.x/java/Migration14.html) or [Scala](/documentation/1.4.x/scala/Migration14.html).
+- If you are currently using an earlier version of Lagom, check the migration guide for [Java](/documentation/1.4.x/java/Migration14.html) or [Scala](/documentation/1.4.x/scala/Migration14.html).

 ## Credits